-A combined Pharm.D./MBA degree is also offered.
+A combined Pharm.D./MBA degree and a combined Pharm.D./MPH degree are also offered.
 Through the School of Pharmacy's affiliation with the TTUHSC Graduate School of Biomedical Sciences, MS and PhD degrees are also awarded.
+Also new in 2024 is the Pioneer Pathway, an alternate curricular plan for a select cohort involving a combination of distance and face to face instruction.
+(These are described in further detail on pages 39 and 40.)